Coronado Historic Site

 Request a Date and Time

 Follow the link below to request a date and time for your school group visit.
-Ethan Ortega, our Instructional Coordinator, will contact you after you submit the form to confirm your spot.
+Adrienne Boggs, our Instructional Coordinator, will contact you after you submit the form to confirm your spot.

 Notes on Tour Dates and Times